longturn/freeciv21/docs/Playing/faq.rst

 I opened a ruleset file in Notepad and it is very hard to read
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The ruleset files (and other configuration files) are stored with UNIX line endings which Notepad doesn't handle correctly.
+The ruleset files (and other configuration files) are stored with UNIX line endings which Notepad does not handle correctly.
 Please use an alternative editor like WordPad, notepad2, or notepad++ instead.

 What are the system requirements?